GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 exit
 ^^^^

-Exists the shell, printing whatever you want it to print.
+Exits the shell, printing whatever you want it to print.

 .. code-block::